digital-sustainability/blv-infosm/README.md

 ### Running the Application for Development
 Install the backend dependencies with `npm install` and start up the node server on port 5000 by running `npm start`.

 After navigating to *./angular* and running `npm install`, run `ng serve` to start-up the frontend on http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the front-end files.

 ### Scaffolding of Additional Angular Code
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.